 A coefficient of an angular momentum operator $s^y=\bm\xi'^\dagger(\sigma^2/2) \bm\xi$ gives a rotation angle of an electron spin; thus, the amplitude (\ref{tauSE}) generates a counter-clockwise spin rotation around a $y$-axis such that an initial horizontal (along a $x$-axis) spin vector to a $z$-axis (upward).
 The gravitational force $\BG$ induce an orbital motion with the orbital angular frequency $\omega_O^2=|\BG|$.
 On the other hand, an angular frequency of a spin rotation $\omega^{~}_S$ is provided using a relation between a rotation energy of an angular momentum and an angular frequency, such that:

 In a clockwise orbital motion of an electron, it provides a $2\pi$ counter-clockwise spin rotation to a spin in the inertial system during one cycle.
 On the other hand, the electron spin point in the same direction during orbital motion in the global system, which is fixed on the Earth.
 The spin rotation in the inertial system is spurious due to the observation of the rotational coordinate system.
 The first-order approximation under the weak gravitational field provides $\gG = 2$ to induce no spin precession.
-This first-order result is consistent with a classical spin precession of a gyroscope in the weak Schwarzschild gravitational field owing to the Earth\cite{hoyng2007relativistic}.
-It is known that the higher order correction induces a geodesic precession\cite{hoyng2007relativistic}.
+This first-order result is consistent with a classical spin precession of a gyroscope in the weak Schwarzschild gravitational field owing to the Earth\!\cite{hoyng2007relativistic}.
+It is known that the higher order correction induces a geodesic precession\!\cite{hoyng2007relativistic}.

-For the finite momentum transfer case with $\pb\neq0$, the second term in (\ref{tauSE1}) proportional to $\bm\xi'^\dagger(\sigma^2/2) \bm\xi$ provides a gravitomagnetic interaction of the Earth's gravity to an electron spin, which gives a gravitomagnetic moment slightly differ from $\gG = 2$ owing to the gravitomagnetic effect.
+For the finite momentum transfer case with $\pb\neq0$, the second term in (\ref{tauSE1}) proportional to $\bm\xi'^\dagger(\sigma^2/2) \bm\xi$ provides a gravitmagnetic interaction of the Earth's gravity to an electron spin, which gives a gravitmagnetic moment slightly differ from $\gG = 2$ owing to the gravitmagnetic effect.
 More precisely, this term generates a counterclockwise spin rotation around a $y$-axis such that an initial horizontal (along a $x$-axis) spin vector to a negative $z$-axis (upward).
-We define the anomalous gravitomagnetic moment as
+We define the anomalous gravitmagnetic moment as

 The anomalous magnetic-moment measurements may include an effect of the above contribution.